amitkvaio/micro-services-ws-1/09-Eureka-naming-server/HELP.md

 ## Fein, provide an option where we can hard code multiple URLs in here, even that would not be a good solution because.
 >   @FeignClient(name="currency-exchange", url="localhost:8000,localhost:8001,localhost:8002")

-#### Let's say 8000 went down and let's say a new instance was brought up on 8000 or some other port
+> Let's say 8000 went down and let's say a new instance was brought up on 8000 or some other port.

-#### Then we must change the configuration of this application of the code, of this application all
+>Then we must change the configuration of this application of the code, of this application all.

 # What would happen is in a microdevices architecture, all the instances of all the micro services would register with a service registry.

 > The Currency Exchange Service would register with the service registry and all the other\
 	micro services also registered with the service registry.

-##### Currency conversion micro service wants to talk to the currency exchange, make service.
+> Currency conversion micro service wants to talk to the currency exchange, make service.

-##### It would ask the service registry, hey, what are the addresses of the currency exchange?
+>It would ask the service registry, hey, what are the addresses of the currency exchange service?

-##### he service registry would return those back to the currency and we should make a service.
+>The service registry would return those back to the currency and we should make a service.

-##### Ad then the currency conversion micro service can send the request out to the currency exchange micro service.
+>And then the currency conversion micro service can send the request out to the currency exchange micro service.

 # spring-cloud-starter-netflix-eureka-server
 ```